Chichester – St Paul

 The tower was giving concern by 1863, when G M Hills criticised the construction.
 In 1884 he did repairs (WSRO Par 43/4/12), chiefly to the cracked buttresses, but problems remained, leading to complete removal in 1949.
 A plan by S Roth to place a pyramid spire on the retained lower part was not carried out (WSRO Par 43/4/12).

-There were alterations between 1993 and 1995, when a new hall of flint and brick was added on the north side and the interior was replanned (Elleray (2004) p16) with a projecting platform for the altar.
+There were alteration in 1992-93, when G Claridge added a new hall of flint and brick on the north side and he was probably also responsible for the replanning of the interior which appears to have been completed in 1995 (Elleray (2004) p16) with a projecting platform for the altar.
 In the process the later C19 alterations were largely removed.